garylirocks/quickrefs/azure-key-vault.markdown

   - Name-value pair of strings
   - Can be passwords, SQL connection strings, etc
+  - An SSH private key is like a password, should be saved as a "Secret", not as a "Key"
   - You app can retrive secrets through REST API
   - You could import a certificate to be a secret (*deprecated, use certificate service instead*)